rgambord/c99-doc/doc/sections/7/12/3/1/index.rst

 .. _9899_7.12.3.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.12.3.1p2>`

-:ref:`2 <9899_7.12.3.1p2>` The fpclassify macro classifies its argument value as NaN, infinite, normal, subnormal, zero, or into another implementation-defined category.
+The fpclassify macro classifies its argument value as NaN, infinite, normal, subnormal, zero, or into another implementation-defined category.
 First, an argument represented in a format wider than its semantic type is converted to its semantic type.
 Then classification is based on the type of the argument.\ [#9899_note205]_

 .. rubric:: Returns

 .. _9899_7.12.3.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.12.3.1p3>`

-:ref:`3 <9899_7.12.3.1p3>` The fpclassify macro returns the value of the number classification macro appropriate to the value of its argument.
+The fpclassify macro returns the value of the number classification macro appropriate to the value of its argument.

 .. _9899_7.12.3.1p4:

+.. container:: snum

+   :ref:`4 <9899_7.12.3.1p4>`

-:ref:`4 <9899_7.12.3.1p4>` EXAMPLE The fpclassify macro might be implemented in terms of ordinary functions as
+EXAMPLE The fpclassify macro might be implemented in terms of ordinary functions as

 ::